 We are glad you are here and we welcome you to explore our site .
 Should you have any questions please feel free to email or call us by using the information on the Contact Us Page.
 We thank you for your time and interest in our Therapy Based Research Studies.

 The ASCEND Program is dedicated to advancing science on the treatment of neurodevelopmental conditions.

 A neurodevelopmental condition is a disorder that begins in childhood or adolescence and affects how the brain grows and responds to the world.
 Common examples include autism spectrum disorders, which begin in early childhood, and schizophrenia, which begins in adolescence.

 We are currently enrolling participants for several studies that provide research-based psychosocial treatments for individuals with different neurodevelopmental conditions.
 These studies include:

-- ESSENCE Program – This study aims to develop new psychosocial treatments for young adults in the early course of schizophrenia and examine their impact on the brain
+- PACES Program – This study aims to develop the first evidence-based psychosocial treatments for adults with persistent negative symptoms in schizophrenia.

 - Perspectives Program – This study aims to develop the first evidence-based psychosocial treatments for verbal adults with autism spectrum disorder